magpeng1/L-WISE/README.md

 The experiment_files directory contains one subdirectory for each of several psychophysics experiments.
 Each directory contains, at minimum:
 * An HTML file with the same name as the subdirectory, containing all of the HTML and Javascript code to run the experiment (aside from plugins, libraries etc)
-* A dataset_dirmap.csv file, indexing all of the images available within that experiment
+* A dataset_dirmap.csv file, indexing all of the images available within that experiment.
+Alternatively, you can include custom trial sequences by including trialsets.csv instead (see psych_code/experiment_files/example_custom_experiment_0 for an example of this).
 * A config.yaml file, specifying various configuration settings for the experiment.

 Each directory corresponding to one experiment must be named "{experiment_name}_{experiment_number}", where experiment_name is a string and experiment_number is an integer.
 For example, in "dinosaurtask_v2_learn_3", the experiment_name is dinosaurtask_v2_learn and the experiment_number is 3.